-Construction of the proposed airport would create employment opportunities for construction workers and support staff particularly in and around Western Sydney.
-Based on the indicative construction schedule a relatively modest workforce would be required at the commencement of the site preparation works, starting at around 45 personnel and increasing to a peak of around 230 personnel during the peak period of bulk earthworks activity.
-The aviation infrastructure workforce would start with approximately 130 personnel and increase to more than 700.
+Construction of the proposed airport would create direct employment opportunities for construction workers and support staff, particularly in and around Western Sydney.
+Based on the indicative construction schedule a relatively modest workforce would be required at the commencement of the Main Construction Work, increasing to around 230 personnel during the peak period of bulk earthworks activity.
+The aviation infrastructure workforce would start with approximately 130 personnel and increase to more than 650.

-The estimated workforce numbers for direct on-site jobs to implement the indicative construction schedule are provided in Table 6-2 and shown on Figure 6-2.
+The estimated workforce numbers for direct onsite jobs to implement the indicative construction schedule are provided in Table 6-2 and shown on Figure 6-2.

-The peak on-site workforce is anticipated to exceed 800 personnel, starting from early 2022 when site preparation and aviation infrastructure construction activities are expected to be running concurrently.
+The peak onsite workforce is anticipated to exceed 750 personnel at the time when site preparation activities and aviation infrastructure construction activities are expected to be running concurrently.
 The peak workforce is important for quantifying employment opportunities generated by the construction programme and for consideration of indirect impacts on the surrounding community generated by the workforce, such as increased traffic.